 - Transunion: https://www.transunion.com

 Budget – Write out a real number budget, hold to it, take the unspent money, and roll it towards a bill or your savings account.
 Plenty of resources to help you with this.

 Refinance – If you purchased something a while back on a high-interest loan, but now your credit score has improved, refinance that loan at a lower interest rate.

 Consolidate – Move your multiple high-interest credit card balances into a low or zero interest card or loan to save yourself.

 Reduce spending waste – You may want, but you don’t need, those magazine subscriptions, those monthly box subscriptions, the latest gadget.
 While there is the convenience of shopping local, you can almost always find the same thing online for cheaper.

-Evaluate your money – From reviewing your savings account (there are higher interest accounts available), to reviewing your 401k investments, evaluating what your money is doing is important.
+Evaluate your money – From reviewing your savings account (there are higher interest accounts available) to reviewing your 401k investments, evaluating what your money is doing is essential.
 Make smart decisions to earn you more.

 Find resources to learn more – One of my favorite sites to review financial information from different sources is NerdWallet.

 Planning and preparing for an event or disaster includes all kinds of prep; this includes having your finances and debt in order.
 Having a stockpile of money in your retirement accounts, having a savings account, and always have some cash on hand, just in case.